Gibs-E/bandit-overthewire-solutions/level31.md

-# Bandit Level 31 → Level 32
+# Bandit Level 31 ➔ Level 32

 ## 🧠 Goal:
-_Describe the goal of this level here._
+This is the final level! 🎉
+When you log in as `bandit31`, you’ll find a **README.txt** in your home directory that contains the password for `bandit32`.

+---

 ## 🔐 Login:
 ```bash